Employment Tribunal Legal Fees and Costs

-The above range of costs is based on hourly charge out rates which vary between £250.00 per hour plus VAT and £130.00 per hour plus VAT, dependent upon the seniority of the Team Member working on the case.
+The above range of costs is based on hourly charge out rates which vary between £200.00 per hour plus VAT at 20% and £270.00 per hour plus VAT at 20%, dependent upon the seniority of the team member working on the case.
 This hourly rate does not include possible disbursements – see below.

 Factors that could make a case more complex

 - If it is necessary to make or defend applications to amend claims or to provide further information about an existing claim

 - Defending claims that are brought by litigants in persons

 - Complex preliminary issues such as whether the claimant is disabled (if this is not agreed by the parties)